mxmaslin/otus_web/ecommerce/README.md

 # Final project

-I've chosen the ecommerce site as Otus "Python web-developer" final project.
+I've chosen the ecommerce site for Otus "Python web-developer" final project.

+Site's owner (seller) can deploy items for sale, and discount coupons at `http://127.0.0.1:8000/admin/`.
+Prior to this actions, create a superuser using `./manage.py createsuperuser` command.

+Site's visitor (buyer) can select items for purchase, filter them using items categories, apply discounts, and proceed to checkout.
+The project's entry point is `http://127.0.0.1:8000/`.
+For the sake of demonstration, create some items for sale as site's owner.

 To implement the project, I've used